 In blowouts, projected winners were called soon after the polls closed at 8 p.m. on Election Day and early voting results were announced.
-But very close contests may not be decided for days, if not weeks.
+But some very close contests were not decided for days, even weeks.
 California now sends mail ballots to all registered voters, and any ballots postmarked by Nov.
 8 were still counted if they arrived at county election offices by Nov.
-15. That can delay final results, which will be certified in early December.
+15. That can delay final results.

 A roundup of key contests:

 Click on the tabs below to see up-to-the-minute returns in the races for U.S. Senate, governor, attorney general and secretary of state.
 There’s more detail on these races below.
 And here’s the link to the secretary of state’s official results website, including a breakdown of the closest races across California.

 Governor: Smooth sailing for Newsom

 ✅Gavin Newsom, 59%

 After months on the national stage playing the liberal warrior and tussling with his Republican counterparts, Gov. Gavin Newsom was looking toward reconciliation as he easily won re-election.

 During brief remarks at an election night Sacramento victory party for the abortion rights initiative Proposition 1, Newsom suggested that he would aim in his second term to be a unifier in a cruel and highly polarized political landscape, where many leaders have prioritized bullying people and taking away their freedoms.

 “The dream is predicated on all of us living and advancing together across every conceivable difference,” Newsom said.
 “We all have a responsibility to do a little bit more to meet people where they are.”